ciselab/Lampion/ManifestSchema/README.md

 This folder contains .sql files to create the required Schema in SQLite.

-They are intended to give a guidance for any other database and to be reusable potentially by new Obfuscators.
+They are intended to give a guidance for any other database and to be reusable potentially by new Transformers.

 Additionally to schema creation, a set of SQL-Statements for manual inspection is provided.